chriseldredge/Klondike/README.md

 Available from the Releases tab on github.

-Alternatively, you can clone the [dist](dist) git repo to make upgrading easier.
+Alternatively, you can clone the [Klondike-Release](https://github.com/themotleyfool/Klondike-Release) git repo to make upgrading easier.

 ## Building Locally